 Determine the activity of a 60Co source from its gamma spectrum.
-Learn about the meaning of the sum peak, visible in the spectrum of some radioactive sources.
+Learn about the meaning of the sum peak, visible in the spectrum of See the Application

-The 60Co spectrum presents two distinct gamma photopeak in its spectrum, respectively corresponding to photons γ 1 and γ 2 at 1.17 MeV and 1.33 MeV.
+The 60Co spectrum presents two distinct gamma photopeak in its spectrum, respectively corresponding to photons γ1 and γ2 at 1.17 MeV and 1.33 MeV.
 For the purpose of this experiment, we can assume that each of these gamma rays are isotropically distributed.
-In other words, if γ 1 departs in a particular direction, γ 2 can go in any direction that it wishes.
-There is a certain probability that γ 2 will go in the same direction as γ 1.
-If this occurs the energies of γ 1 and γ 2 will be summed in the detector.
+In other words, if $\gamma 1$ departs in a particular direction, $\gamma 2$ can go in any direction that it wishes.
+There is a certain probability that y2 will go in the same direction as y1.
+If this occurs the energies of y1 and y2 will be summed in the detector.
 Hence a sum peak will show up in the spectrum, at nearly 2.5 MeV.